Top 100 Countries by Climate Risk Index (Heat, Floods, Storms), 2025

 Across the Top 100, high climate risk is rarely driven by a single hazard in isolation.
 The most policy-relevant finding is the stacking of hazards and exposure: heat stress increases baseline fragility, floods create recurrent asset damage and service disruption, and storms can generate catastrophic “tail” losses.
 Strategies that improve early warning, resilient infrastructure, urban heat management, and emergency response capacity tend to reduce risk across multiple components rather than optimising only one.

-How the index is typically used (business, insurance, public planning)
+How the score is typically used (business, insurance, public planning)

-In practical settings, a country-level climate risk index is rarely used alone.
-It is usually combined with sector exposure and subnational analysis.
-Still, it is valuable as an initial map of where deeper due diligence is most likely to pay off.
+In practical work, a country-level hazard score should be combined with sector exposure and subnational analysis.
+Its value is to show where deeper due diligence is most likely to matter.
 Typical applications include: (a) prioritising adaptation planning and resilient infrastructure funding, (b) informing insurance and reinsurance portfolio screening (especially for flood and storm tail risks), (c) identifying where supply chains may face disruption from compound events, and (d) supporting development and humanitarian risk reduction strategies where vulnerability amplifies hazard impacts.

 - European Commission JRC — INFORM Risk (methodology and country results) A transparent risk framework combining hazard & exposure, vulnerability and coping capacity, used widely in humanitarian and disaster-risk contexts.